 If you haven’t hired a car this holiday, the best part about the park is that it is in easy reach of Netley Abbey station with a well-signposted footpath leading you into the depths of the park.
 The Prince Consort is a great dog-friendly pub situated on the water in Netley that offers some great British pub grub and that all important drink (for you and the pooch) for after you have finished exploring the park.

-So for a truly diverse day out with your dog, head over to Netley’s Royal Victoria Country Park.
+So for a truly diverse dog friendly day out, head over to Netley’s Royal Victoria Country Park.